dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 <div class="no-page-break">

-## Leg 23: Cave Camp to Kharka
+## Leg 23: Clearing Camp to Kalo Pokhari

 I skipped this section.
-The route for this leg is just copied from the paper maps, so should not be relied upon.
+The route for this leg is from Suvi's InReach track, so rather rough.
+Suvi reported that the trail is extremely tricky to follow with steep sections and sections of bushwhacking.

 </div>